Israeli Air Force: Early years (1948–1967)

-Forerunners of the Israeli Air Force were Sherut Avir, the air wing of the Haganah, and the Palestine Flying Service established by the Irgun in 1937.
+Forerunners of the Israeli Air Force were Sherut Avir, the air wing of the Haganah, established in 1947, which in turn grew out of the Palavir, the air wing of the Haganah's strike force, the Palmach, as well as the Palestine Flying Service established by the Irgun in 1937.
+During World War II, some Jews from Palestine who enlisted in the British military joined the Royal Air Force.
+They were primarily assigned to support roles.
+The RAF initially limited its acceptance of candidates from Palestine for pilot training but this restriction was eventually lifted and a small number of Palestinian Jews became pilots during the war.
+The experience these volunteers gained while serving in the RAF would help build the Israeli Air Force.

 The Israeli Air Force formed on May 28, 1948, shortly after Israel declared statehood and found itself under attack.
 The force consisted of a hodge-podge of commandeered or donated civilian aircraft converted to military use.
 A variety of obsolete and surplus ex-World War II combat-aircraft were quickly sourced by various means to supplement this fleet.
 The backbone of the IAF consisted of 25 Avia S-199s purchased from Czechoslovakia, essentially Czechoslovak-built Messerschmitt Bf 109s, and 60 Supermarine Spitfire LF Mk IXEs, the first of which, "Israel 1", was locally assembled from British abandoned spare parts and a salvaged engine from an Egyptian Air Force Spitfire, with most of the rest purchased from Czechoslovakia.
+While the IAF did have a number of local pilots and support crews who had served in the RAF during World War II, it was heavily reliant on foreign Mahal volunteers who had served as aircrews in their countries' militaries during the war.